RadeonOpenCompute/amdsmi/docs/how-to/amdsmi-go-lib.md

 A Go application using AMD SMI must call `goamdsmi.GO_gpu_init()` to initialize the AMI SMI library before all other calls.
 This call initializes the internal data structures required for subsequent AMD SMI operations.
-In the call, a flag can be passed to indicate if the application is interested in a specific device type.

 `goamdsmi.GO_gpu_shutdown()` must be the last call to properly close connection to driver and make sure that any resources held by AMD SMI are released.